Belfast Stories: Planning Application for £100m Landmark Visitor Attraction Set for Submission

 What's Next

-The planning application is expected to be submitted to Belfast City Council's planning department in the coming months.
+The planning application is expected to be submitted to Belfast City Council's planning department in April 2026.
 Following submission, the application will be subject to a statutory consultation period before a decision is made.
-More information is available from Belfast City Council and Northern Ireland Screen.
+Construction is anticipated to begin in 2026 or 2027, with the attraction targeted to open between 2029 and 2030.
+More information is available from Belfast City Council's consultation portal and Plan Belfast.